 The web of business relationships needed to deliver a successful event is large and critical.
 In addition to the executives at the convention center or hotel with whom you negotiate and execute the event—national sales reps, convention services managers, and chefs—you need to build trust with the audiovisual, destination management, and transportation companies that can make or break the experience.

-Even as in-person events return, many planners will find that building supplier relationships remotely is more necessity than ever.
-Yes, business-to-business trade shows and site visits are back for some, but virtual communications are now normalized and pervasive in a way that wasn’t true before the pandemic.
+Even with in-person events back at full strength, many planners will find that building supplier relationships remotely is more necessary than ever.
+Yes, business-to-business trade shows and site visits are the best option for this task, but virtual communications are now normalized and pervasive in a way that wasn’t true in pre-pandemic times.

-In an May 11 article for Harvard Business Review called “How to Build Strong Business Relationships — Remotely,” the researchers discuss their findings (spoiler alert: it’s hard to assess suppliers in virtual settings) and provide lessons for building relationships with business partners.
+In an article for Harvard Business Review called “How to Build Strong Business Relationships — Remotely,” the researchers discussed their findings (spoiler alert: it’s hard to assess suppliers in virtual settings) and provide lessons for building relationships with business partners.

-Here is some of the online meeting advice from those the researchers call “expert trust builders.”
+Here is some of the online meeting advice from those whom the researchers call “expert trust builders."

 1. Be intentional about spending some time on personal topics.